Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 How To Do

-1. Anchor band above head and grip band with palms facing down.
+1. The anchor band is above the head, and the grip band is with palms facing down.

 2. Grab the resistance band with both hands (palms facing in) just below chest height.